Boris Stomakhin: Journalism and political activism

+According to Valeria Novodvorskaya and Yakov Krotov, Stomakhin did not actually promote any terrorist activities and became a political prisoner.

 Opening of a criminal case against Stomakhin

 Attempts to prosecute Stomakhin for hate speech were made unsuccessfully in 2000.

 Successful application to prosecute Stomakhin was made by opposition Communist Party State Duma member Viktor Zorkaltsev at the request of another Communist party member Valentina Lavrova.
 Valentina Lavrova has acquired a copy of Stomakhin Radical Politics periodical, while being on rally in Mayakovsky Square, Moscow, in September 2002.
 Being insulted by the text of periodicals she hasn't rushed immediately to authorities, and began to collect the evidence by visiting public actions of Stomakhin and acquiring new numbers of his periodical.
 After collecting the evidence she referred not to police or security authorities, but to the member of parliament, Viktor Zorkaltsev.

 Stomakhin's home was searched in April 2004 and his computers and books were confiscated.
 Stomakhin fled to Ukraine seeking political asylum, which was eventually denied.